Looking for Coronavirus information & updates?

 Testing for COVID-19

 Aunt Martha's is now offering free drive-thru COVID-19 testing at 1777 E. This service is avaliable to all Illinois residents, regardless of insurance or immigration status.
-You must call ahead for an appointment: 877-692-8686.
+Pre-registration is no longer required.
 Please remember, the Kankakee County and Iroquois County Health Departments ARE NOT testing sites for COVID-19.

 Riverside Healthcare is offering free COVID-19 testing.
 Testing takes place at the Riverside Medical Center Entrance B (North) just past the ER entrance; 500 N Wall St in Kankakee.
 Testing takes place Monday - Friday from 8AM - 2PM and on Saturdays from 8 AM - 12 PM.
 In order to be tested you must pre-register by calling 815-936-6518.
 There is no out of pocket cost for testing.